DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Method

 \subsubsection{Grasping Stage}

-The grasping phase is defined as a sequence containing one or two hands approaching a static object from a rest pose until the object is grasped.
+This stage is defined as a sequence containing one or two hands approaching a static object from a rest pose until the object is grasped.
 As the object is static throughout this phase we do not predict the object motion and only model the hand pose sequence.
-In order to obtain the training data for this phase we use heuristics based on object poses to determine sequence boundaries from the larger action sequences and normalize the sequence lengths by interpolating or downsampling the poses.
+To obtain the training data for this phase we use heuristics to determine sequence boundaries from the larger action sequences.
+In particular, the boundary is defined as the first frame where the object's lateral and vertical velocity surpass a threshold of 0.01m/s and at least 7 vertices of the hand are in contact with the object .
+We then normalize the sequence lengths by interpolating or downsampling the poses.
 The text description in this phase is a generic sentence ("The person grasps the <object>.").

-We use the $\epsilon_\theta$ diffusion model that directly predicts the noise (see \secref{sec:diffusion_models}) in classifier-free manner~\cite{ho2022classifier} which is more susceptible to inference-time guidance as shown in GMD~\cite{karunratanakul2023gmd}.
+We use the $\epsilon_\theta$ diffusion model that directly predicts the noise in classifier-free manner~\cite{ho2022classifier} which is more suitable for inference-time guidance~\cite{karunratanakul2023gmd}, e.g., grasp guidance (Section~\ref{sec:keyframe_guidance}).
 In other words, our grasping diffusion model training loss is given by